SM4DA/MFML_for_ExcitationEnergies/README.md

 # Multi-Fidelity Machine Learning
 (For Molecular Excitation Energy)

-This repository contains scripts to reproduce the various results of the research paper (available at XXXX).
+This repository contains scripts to reproduce the various results of the research paper (available at 10.1021/acs.jctc.3c00882).

 The scripts are written in python.
 The files requirements.txt lists the versions of the libraries used.
 The rawdata is stored in the directories `Data` and `Evaluation`.